rat10/nng/README.md

   |_| \___/|____/ \___/

-check in all files that actual graph names are not enclosed in square brackets anymore
+check in all files
+    that actual graph names are not enclosed in square brackets anymore transclusion -> inclusion
 -->

 ## Overview

 Nested Named Graphs (NNG) is a proposal to the RDF 1.2 Working Group [0].
 It provides a simple facility to enable annotations on RDF in RDF.

 The proposal doesn't require any changes or additions to the abstract syntax of RDF [1] and can be deployed in quad stores that support RDF 1.1 datasets [2].
 It is realized as a combination of syntactic sugar added to the popular TriG syntax [3] and a vocabulary to ensure sound semantics [4].
 Mappings to triple-based approaches are provided.
-The proposal provides a publicly accessible prototype implementation with SPARQL [5] support.
+The proposal can be tested in a publicly accessible prototype implementation with SPARQL [5] support.

 ## Concept
-The design of Nested Named Graphs aims for the least surprise.
-Annotated or not, they are always:
-- asserted (contrary to other approaches like RDF standard reification and RDF-star triple terms)
-- referentially transparent (contrary to other approaches like Notation3, Named Graphs Carroll et al 2005 and RDF-star triple terms)
-- tokens, as they are always named, either explicitly by the user or implicitly via blank nodes (similar to Named Graphs Carroll et al 2005, but contrary to other approaches like Notation3 and RDF-star triple terms)

-They aim to integrate into existing applications without getting in the way of less involved use cases:
+Nested Named Graphs aim to integrate into existing applications without getting in the way of less involved use cases:
-- nesting of graphs allows for the addition of unforeseen aspects without a need to modify existing structures and queries.
+- Nesting of graphs allows for the addition of unforeseen aspects without a need to modify existing structures and queries.
-- an annotated nested graph is actually a supertype of the graph into which its annotations transform it.
+- An annotated nested graph is actually a supertype of the graph into which its annotations transform it.
 This becomes visible in the mapping to standard RDF.
 It guarantees that annotations don't cloud the view on the principal relation.
-- annotations are applied to the statements they annotate and no intermediary node subtly changes their semantics.
+- Annotations are applied to the statements they annotate.
+No requirements for intermediary nodes can change their semantics in subtle and counter-intuitive ways.
-- optional fragment identifiers allow to identify with great precision the target of an annotation.
-However their use is not mandatory, enabling loose semantics per default.
+- Optional fragment identifiers allow to identify with great precision the target of an annotation: a term on subject- or object position, the relation itself or the statement as a whole.
+However their use is not mandatory, defaulting to a loosely bound "cavalier" approach semantics.
 - Nested Named Graphs impose no artificial differentiation between singleton and multiple statements: a graph containing only one statement is a graph all the same.
-- as the name implies Nested Named Graphs provide a means to solidly specify their semantics while remaining backwards compatible to any application of named graphs in the wild.
+- They provide a means to solidly specify their semantics while remaining backwards compatible to any application of named graphs in the wild.
-- special needs like unasserted assertions and quotation semantics are implemented via an extra mechanism.
+- Special needs like unasserted assertions and quotation semantics are implemented via an extra mechanism, aiding a separation of concerns.

+The design of Nested Named Graphs aims for the least surprise.
+Annotated or not, they are always:
+- asserted (like RDF 1.1 named graphs, but contrary to other approaches like Notation3, Named Graphs by Carroll et al 2005, RDF standard reification and RDF-star triple terms)
+- referentially transparent (like RDF 1.1 named graphs and RDF standard reification, but contrary to other approaches like Notation3, Named Graphs by Carroll et al 2005 and RDF-star triple terms)
+- tokens, as they are always named, either explicitly by the user or implicitly via blank nodes (like RDF standard reification and Named Graphs by Carroll et al 2005 and RDF 1.1 named graphs, but contrary to other approaches like Notation3 and RDF-star triple terms)